 Housing is regularly cited as one of the biggest challenges to the economic vitality of our region.
 It’s an issue that touches us all either directly, those of us who pay more than we can afford in rent, or indirectly, those of us who sit in traffic with thousands of commuters who have been forced out of the region to find affordable housing.
 And, the refrain we hear all too often – it’s a huge problem, it too big and there’s nothing we can do to help.
 Not so.

-Housing Trust Silicon Valley TECH Fund campaign creates innovative new opportunities for you to be part of the solution.
-By harnessing the collective resources of the high-tech sector, large employers and philanthropists and their desire to be part of effective problem-solving, the TECH Fund campaign is a catalyst to create the affordable housing we need in the region.
-Our target is to raise $50 million.
-The initial $50 million investment in this loan fund will revolve three times over the course of the ten-year investment period, ultimately investing $150 million in lending capital into affordable housing in the region.
+Housing Trust Silicon Valley’s TECH Fund creates innovative new opportunities for you to be part of the solution.
+By harnessing the collective resources of the high-tech sector, large employers and philanthropists and their desire to be part of effective problem-solving, the TECH Fund is a catalyst to create the affordable housing we need in the region.
+So far TECH Fund – which currently counts Cisco, Google, The Grove Foundation, LinkedIn, NetApp, the David & Lucile Packard Foundation, Pure Storage and Sobrato Family Foundation as investors – has so far raised $112 million and started over 2,400 housing opportunities across 22 developments.
+TECH Fund has even served as a model for new affordable housing initiatives like Microsoft’s housing investment in the Seattle area and Disney’s work in Orange County.

 There are two main options for investment in the TECH Fund, listed below.
-An investment in the TECH Fund is backed by the Housing Trust, a AA- Standard & Poor’s rated organization.
+An investment in the TECH Fund is backed by Housing Trust, an AA- Standard & Poor’s rated organization.

 Community Impact Note